Acanthogilia

-Acanthogilia is a genus that contains a single species of desert shrub from Baja California, Mexico.
+Acanthogilia is a genus that contains a single species (Acanthogilia gloriosa) of desert shrub from Baja California, Mexico.
 It was first scientifically described as a genus in 1986.

 Classification

 Its closest relatives within the family Polemoniaceae are not clear.
 Some evidence suggests it was first to diverge from the ancestral member of that family, some puts it in a group with Bonplandia, Cobaea, and Cantua, and some say that those three genera diverged first, followed by Acanthogilia (followed by the rest of the family).